pddenhar/pddenhar.github.io/_posts/2024-10-22-reverse-engineering-crackme-with-ghidra.md

         004064c0 81 f2 20        XOR        EDX,0xedb88320
                  83 b8 ed
 ```
 `0xedb88320` is the CRC32 polynomial, so we can assume that this function computes the CRC32 checksum of `xor_output`.
 Let's label the function `crc_32_chksum`.
-Label the variable it return `crc_32` (use the "Split Out As New Variable" menu item, since it re-uses an index register from the loop above).
+Label the variable it returns `crc_32` (use the "Split Out As New Variable" menu item, since it re-uses an index register from the loop above).

 Now the final bit of code in `check_input` is starting to make sense.
 We're **XOR**ing our input, computing the CRC32, and then checking if our input string is 22 characters long and the CRC32 matches a specific value.
 ```C